 Running since March 2018 A new musical based on the 2004 film that follows Cady Heron, who joins the American high school food chain and plots to end the vicious reign of Queen Bee Regina and the "Plastics."

 From the producers: Cady Heron may have grown up on an African savanna, but nothing prepared her for the wild and vicious ways of her strange new home: Illinois.
 How will this naïve newbie rise to the top of the popularity pecking order?
 By taking on The Plastics, a trio of lionized frenemies led by the charming but ruthless Regina George.
 But, when Cady devises a plan to end Regina’s reign, she learns the hard way that you can’t cross a Queen Bee without getting stung.

 The 2004 film "Mean Girls," written by Tina Fey (TV's "SNL," and "30 Rock") is based in part on Rosalind Wiseman's non-fiction self-help book "Queen Bees and Wannabes," which describes female high school social cliques and the damaging effects they can have on girls.
-The new musical adaptation will have its world premiere at the National Theatre in Washington, D.C. this fall before making its Broadway bow.
+The new musical adaptation celebrated its world premiere in 2017 at the National Theatre in Washington, D.C. before making its Broadway bow.